indigoparadox/alpine-adc/README.md

 * It attempts to bridge to the `eth0` network interface.
 This should be changed if this is not the network interface of the Windows network!

+* The included krb5.conf should be modified to point to your network's `maindc` and then placed in the config directory and mounted into the container as outlined in the `docker_compose.yml`.

 ## Setup

 If no config is present, the container sleeps and waits to be setup.
 This can be done with `docker exec -it <container_name> sh`.
 From there, you can follow the Samba wiki instructions: